WSU-kduncan/3120-cicd-aliAljaffer/README-CI.md

 - `sudo apt install -y docker`
 - `docker build -t alialjaffer/ceg3120_project4 .`
 - `docker run -it -p 1551:80 --name test alialjaffer/ceg3120_project4:0.1`
+  - or `docker compose up`
-- - On a Linux host system, I was getting SIGWINCH when running with the -t flag which terminates the process.
+  - On a Linux host system, I was getting SIGWINCH when running with the -t flag which terminates the process.
 If it happens, just run without it.
 - `localhost:1551`

 # DockerHub